FAQ List

 How do I register for the 2023 programming?
 How much does registration cost?

-Conference registration rates will be posted on our website in mid-March, and registration opens in July.
+Conference registration rates are posted on our website, and registration opens in July.
 The sooner you register, the cheaper your rate!
 More registration information can be found on our registration web page.
 ALTA members receive a discount on conference registration, 20% off our multilingual workshops, and free pitch sessions with translation publishers, among many other benefits.
 If you are not currently a member, you can join ALTA or renew your membership on our website.

 Are there conference registration discounts available?